Qiskit/qiskit/README.md

 ## Organization

-The *scripts* directory contains Jupyter notebooks showing how to use the [Python API](https://github.com/IBM/qiskit-api-py) with [OPENQASM](https://github.com/IBM/qiskit-openqasm).
+The *tutorial* directory contains Jupyter notebooks showing how to use the [Python API](https://github.com/IBM/qiskit-api-py) with [OPENQASM](https://github.com/IBM/qiskit-openqasm).

-There are Jupyter notebooks demonstrating components of the SDK in the *scripts* directory.
-There are also command line test scripts in the *testscripts* directory.
+There are Jupyter notebooks demonstrating components of the SDK in the *tutorial* directory, and more python and qasm examples in the *examples* directory.
+There are also command line test scripts in the *test* directory.
 The root directory contains some miscellaneous examples and an index Jupyter notebook.

 We want to reorganize the SDK so that it has a comfortable and intuitive